Road–rail vehicle: Road-rail buses

-In the early 1940s, engineer Talon developed a system in which a normal street bus ran on rails and was able to pull a light Decauville railcar sidecar.
-The bus drove over a special ramp to two-track wagons, after which the front wheels no longer touched the rails, but the inside of the rear double wheels remained in contact with the track.
-At least one of these vehicles powered by wood gas was used in Summer 1943 on the 54 km long railway line from Carcassonne to Quillan.
+In the early 1940s, the engineer Talon developed a system in which a normal street bus ran on rails and was able to pull a light Decauville railcar sidecar.
+The bus drove over a special ramp to two-track wagons after which the front wheels no longer touched the rails, but the inside of the rear double wheels remained in contact with the track.
+At least one of the vehicles powered by wood gas was used in the summer of 1943 on the 54 km long railway line from Carcassonne to Quillan.